bclarke123/badgeware-2350-rs/README.md

 - 250 MHz overclock (Pimoroni ships the PLL + voltage config) and particles to spend the budget.
 - POWMAN wake-render-sleep cycles for months-long battery life on e-paper.
-- RTC alarm wake; PSRAM (both boards carry 8 MB on QMI CS1, but embassy-rp has no driver yet — needs QMI setup ported from pico-sdk).